Smokin Zo's BBQ

 When Comparing Different Venues

 When an event is around Town of Matthews, we plan it differently than a backyard party or a simple office lunch.
-Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, buffet service, or a staffed serving line is the better fit.
+Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Buffet Service, OR a staffed serving line is the better fit.

 If the address points toward outdoor spaces such as Baucom Park or Fountain Rock Park, the plan changes again.
 Then we are looking at shade, wind, table placement, guest flow, and where the BBQ service can sit without getting in the way of the event.